permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 `Server` struct
 that will accept and manage TCP connections.
-We would like `Server` to exposes a `poll` function that will poll for events on the server's internal collection of sockets.
+We would like `Server` to exposes a `poll` function that will poll for events on the `Server`'s internal collection of sockets.

 There are three possible events that we want to handle: client connection, message received, and client disconnection.